 To identify parameters impacting on the distribution of diazotrophs during our cruise, we carried out a simper analysis.
 Interestingly, pH and temperature were less important for describing the diazotrophic distribution.
-The PCA suggested that depth and salinity explained the distribution of both the diazotrophic community and N2 fixation best (Fig. 8).
-Moreover, it

-- 310 revealed a correlation of N2 fixation and the Nodularia abundance and less of a correlation between N2 fixation and UCYN-A or other diazotroph clusters (Fig. 8).
+The PCA suggested that depth and salinity explained the distribution of both the diazotrophic community and N2 fixation best (Fig. 9).
+Moreover, it revealed a correlation of N2 fixation and the Nodularia abundance and less of a correlation between N2 fixation and UCYN-A or other diazotroph clusters (Fig. 9).
 A decreasing salinity would thus not only promote the distribution of Nodularia-like diazotrophs, and decrease UCYN-A abundances, but also promote N2 fixation rates in such a future scenario.
-Intuitively, it is of little surprise that our data (Fig. 8) and previous studies indicate salinity to be a key control for cyanobacterial distribution and N2 fixation in the Baltic Sea (Dupont et al., 2014; Olofsson et al., 2020; Rakko and Seppälä, 2014).
-A recent study also suggest a positive correlation between UCYN-A and salinity (Li et al., 2021).
-While a study based on a compiled dataset (1979-2017) and modelling approaches indicated that salinity does not affect the biovolumes of the filamentous N. - spumigena but rather species-interactions (Karlberg and Wulff, 2013; Olofsson et al., 2020).
-Our study cannot evaluate such interactions and their impact of $N_2$ fixation; however, our data do point towards Nodularia expanding into low salinity waters in the future thus complementing UCYN-A and possibly increasing $N_2$ fixation rates in those waters.
+Intuitively, it is of little surprise that our data (Fig. 9) and previous studies indicate salinity to be a key control for cyanobacterial distribution and N2 fixation in the Baltic Sea (Dupont et al., 2014; Olofsson et al., 2020; Rakko and Seppälä, 2014).
+However, a previous study based on a compiled dataset (1979-2017) and modelling approaches indicated that salinity does not affect the biovolumes of the filamentous Nodularia spumigena but rather species-interactions (Karlberg and Wulff, 2013).
+Our study cannot evaluate such interactions and their impact of N2 fixation; however, our data do point towards Nodularia expanding into low salinity waters in the future thus complementing UCYN-A and possibly increasing N2 fixation rates in those waters.

-- Our analysis did not show temperature and pH to be major descriptors of $N_2$ fixation during this cruise, consistent with previous findings with elevated CO2 concentrations not causing any response in $N_2$ fixation in the Baltic Sea (Olofsson et al., 2019; Paul et al., 2016; Wulff et al., 2018).
-Moreover, a very recent study showed that ocean acidification has an impact on the diazotroph community composition and ecology and can decrease bulk $N_2$ fixation rates in the subtropical Atlantic Ocean (Singh et al., 2021).
-Most likely, the contradicting results are due to other factors obscuring the stimulation by $N_2$ fixation - 325 (Karlberg and Wulff, 2013; Wannicke et al., 2018).
-Besides pH, temperature has also been suggested as a control on diazotrophy, either directly or indirectly, by impacting on O2 solubility (Stal, 2009).
+Our analysis did not show temperature and pH to be major descriptors of N_2 fixation during this cruise, consistent with previous findings with elevated carbon dioxide concentrations not causing any response in N_2 fixation in the Baltic Sea (Olofsson et al., 2019; Paul et al., 2016; Wulff et al., 2018).
+Moreover, a very recent study showed that ocean acidification has an impact on the diazotroph community composition and can decrease N_2 fixation rates in the subtropical Atlantic Ocean (Singh et al., 2021).
+Most likely, the contradicting results are due to other factors obscuring the stimulation by N_2 fixation (Karlberg and Wulff, 2013; Wannicke et al., 2018).
+Besides pH, temperature has also been suggested as a control on diazotrophy, either directly or indirectly, by impacting on O_2 solubility (Stal, 2009).

-Besides, increasing nutrient loads in the Baltic Sea might further stimulate primary production leading to increased anoxia and $PO_4^{3-}$ release from sediments (Ingall and Jahnke, 1997), which will, in turn, fuel N2 fixation and primary production (Canfield, 2006; Saraiva et al., 2019).
-Filamentous cyanobacteria benefit from excess $PO_4^{3-}$ (Olofsson et al., 2016), thus, excess $PO_4^{3-}$ resulting from progressive deoxygenation might stimulate blooms of Nodularia (Degerholm et al.,

-2006; Schoffelen et al., 2018).
+Besides, increasing nutrient loads in the Baltic Sea might further stimulate primary production leading to increased anoxia and PO43- release from sediments (Ingall and Jahnke, 1997), which will, in turn, fuel N2 fixation and primary production (Canfield, 2006; Saraiva et al., 2019).
+Filamentous cyanobacteria benefit from excess PO43- (Olofsson et al., 2016), thus, excess PO43- resulting from progressive deoxygenation might stimulate blooms of Nodularia (Degerholm et al., 2006; Schoffelen et al., 2018).